 The district endeavors to provide timely, accurate and complete information to parents and the community, and supports a variety of ways for stakeholders to provide input, feedback and to get their questions answered.
 Teachers and administrators are available by phone or email, and board members have district email accounts.
-Emergency or urgent information may be communicated through email, through an automated phone calling system, text messages, and through backpack mail.
+Emergency or urgent information may be communicated through email, through an automated phone calling system, and text messages.
 Parents are urged to provide the district with up-to-date contact information.
 If parents would like to receive emergency communications via text messages, cell phone numbers must be provided in Skyward Family Access.